 The Freedom of Information Act 2000 (FOI) gives people the right to request information from public authorities.
-It is intended to promote a culture of openness and accountability amongst public sector bodies, and therefore facilitate better public understanding of how public authorities carry out their duties, why they make the decisions they do, and how they spend public money.
+It is intended to promote a culture of openness and accountability in the public sector.

 The Environmental Information Regulations enables people to access environmental information.
 They are restricted to information held by/on behalf of public authorities and those bodies carrying out a public function.